 Award details

-• Full tuition and fees will be fully covered for the academic year.
+• Fellows will have their full tuition and fees covered for the upcoming academic year.

-• Fellows will be invited (but not required) to visit New York City to give a talk on any topic of their choosing to Jane Street employees and other fellows; all expenses will be paid.
+• Fellows will be invited (but not required) to visit our office to give a talk on any topic of their choosing to Jane Street employees and other Fellowship recipients; all expenses will be paid.

 Eligibility

-• Students must remain in good academic standing as an active, full-time member of their PhD program at a degree-granting university in the United States for the duration of the academic year of the award, or forfeit the award.
-Deferrals for medical/other reasons may be granted on a case-by-case basis.
+• Students must remain in good academic standing as an active, full-time member of their PhD program at a degree-granting accredited research institution in the United States, Canada, or Europe for the duration of the academic year of the award, or the award will be forfeited.
+Deferrals for medical reasons and other extenuating circumstances may be granted on a case-by-case basis.

-• International students studying at U.S. institutions are eligible and encouraged to apply!
-Please see below for details regarding university eligibility requirements.
+• International students are eligible and encouraged to apply!

 • Current employees (and their immediate family members) as well as former employees and interns are not eligible to become fellows or finalists, though they may be considered for honorable mentions.

-• If accepted, we will work with your program to arrange the award of your fellowship.
-Universities must be accredited research institutions in the United States that award doctoral degrees.
+• Generally, PhD fellowships require university-specific payment negotiations; if accepted, we will work with your program to arrange the award of your fellowship.

-[1] Note that stipends are taxable and may be subject to withholdings.
+[1] Note that stipends are taxable and may be subject to tax withholdings.

 FAQs